stibinator/DuAEF_Duik_Docs/src/docs/rigging-tools.md

 In the additional panel you can choose to align the layers in *position*, *rotation*, *scale* or even *opacity*.

 !!! caution
-    This tool works well even if layers are parented to other layers, but if there is non-homothetic scale on the parents, they can not be properly aligned in scale, as the induced deformation can not be reproduced using only transformations.
+    This tool works well even if layers are parented to other layers, but if there is non-uniform scale on the parents, they can not be properly aligned in scale, as the induced deformation can not be reproduced using only transformations.

 ## ![](img/duik-icons/unlink_r.png) Toggle edit mode